-Fluticasone propionate is a synthetic trifluorinated corticosteroid with potent anti-inflammatory activity.
-In vitro assays using human lung cytosol preparations have established fluticasone propionate as a human corticosteroid receptor agonist with an affinity 18 times greater than dexamethasone, almost twice that of beclomethasone-17-monopropionate (BMP), the active metabolite of beclomethasone dipropionate, and over 3 times that of budesonide.
+Fluticasone propionate is a synthetic trifluorinated corticosteroid with anti-inflammatory activity.
+Fluticasone propionate has been shown in vitro to exhibit a binding affinity for the human glucocorticoid receptor that is 18 times that of dexamethasone, almost twice that of beclomethasone-17-monopropionate (BMP), the active metabolite of beclomethasone dipropionate, and over 3 times that of budesonide.
 Data from the McKenzie vasoconstrictor assay in man are consistent with these results.
 The clinical significance of these findings is unknown.

 Inflammation is an important component in the pathogenesis of asthma.
-Corticosteroids have been shown to inhibit multiple cell types (e.g., mast cells, eosinophils, basophils, lymphocytes, macrophages, neutrophils) and mediator production or secretion (e.g., histamine, eicosanoids, leukotrienes, cytokines) involved in the asthmatic response.
+Corticosteroids have been shown to have a wide range of actions on multiple cell types (e.g., mast cells, eosinophils, neutrophils, macrophages, lymphocytes) and mediators (e.g., histamine, eicosanoids, leukotrienes, cytokines) involved in inflammation.
 These anti-inflammatory actions of corticosteroids contribute to their efficacy in asthma.

 Though effective for the treatment of asthma, corticosteroids do not affect asthma symptoms immediately.
 Individual patients will experience a variable time to onset and degree of symptom relief.
 Maximum benefit may not be achieved for 1 to 2 weeks or longer after starting treatment.
 When corticosteroids are discontinued, asthma stability may persist for several days or longer.